iPad 6 Wi-Fi Left Speaker Replacement

 Step 45

-- Gently slide an opening pick between the speaker enclosure and the antenna cable bracket—like you're slipping a note into a secret compartment.
+- Gently slip an opening pick between the speaker enclosure and the antenna cable bracket.

-- Now, push the bracket away from the speaker to free it from the tape beneath—you're almost there!
+- Give the bracket a push away from the speaker to clear off the tape underneath.

 Step 46